mehdiromi/mi9client/README.md

-﻿# Welcome to AwesomeNode
+﻿# Welcome to mi9client

-#### AwesomeNode is an example client application of the  actual Service.
+#### mi9client is an example of client application for mi9service

 This is an example of consuming the exercise web service developed by Mehdi and hosted at [http://awesomeservice.apphb.com](http://awesomeservice.apphb.com).